 - 3. Procedural competences are listed.
 The procedural competences which should be acquired by the end of CT2, CT3, and HST are described. - 4.
 The basic sciences that underpin EM are described; anatomy, physiology, pharmacology, microbiology and pathology.
 These have been derived using the Delphi methodology and a large panel of Emergency Physicians, including many recent trainees have been consulted.
-This is available in appendix 6 Basic Science Curriculum.
+This is available in a separate appendix the Basic Science Curriculum.